lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2026-04-23-Why_not_Lean.md

 * **the best automation anywhere**.
 Don't be fooled by people talking about "hammers" as everyday things: there is nothing comparable to sledgehammer.
 * **the best choice for legibility**.
 This blog presents [numerous examples](https://lawrencecpaulson.github.io/tag/Isar).
 * **no dependent types**, so no universe levels and none of the quirks that trap beginners.
-Dependent types are discouraged in Lean's mathlib and in Rocq's SSREFLECT and Mathematical Components.
+Remember, dependent types are discouraged in Lean's mathlib and in Rocq's SSREFLECT and Mathematical Components.

 Lean has the potential to be legibile, even supporting nested proof blocks.
 Now its user community must take advantage of these features.